RedBearLab/nRF51822-Arduino/docs/DFU_User_Guider.md

 ####How to enter DFU mode:

-In DFU mode, LED should blink in 100ms.If no any operations, will exist after 30s.
+In DFU mode, LED should blink in 100ms.If no any operations, will exit after 30s.

 #####1.
 Booloader Button